 C. Tips for Competitive Pricing

-• Offer tiered packages combining different ad types like dynamic ads and collection ads showcase to cater to varying budgets.
+• Build tiered packages combining dynamic ads and collection ads to serve varied budgets.

-• Use social media advertising stats and past performance to demonstrate your expertise in driving website traffic and achieving business objectives.
+• Use social media advertising stats and past results to show success in boosting website traffic and meeting business goals.

 Advertising Costs on Popular Paid Social Media Platforms

-Advertising costs across social media platforms affect budget allocation in digital marketing strategies.
-Below shows average costs for major social media channels:
+Advertising costs across social media platforms impact budget allocation in paid social media management.
+Below are average costs for leading channels:

 1. Facebook ads